wdfhai/console.log.skills/README.md

 ## Features

-- This is a timed quiz, in which you get 10 seconds to answer each question.
+- This is a timed quiz, in which you get 60 seconds to answer all the question.
 - If the timer runs out, the questions will be marked as incorrect.
-- If a question is answered incorrectly, the user will be penalized by 1 second for the next question.
+- If a question is answered incorrectly, the user will be penalized by 3 seconds.
 This penalization will continue for each subsequent incorrect answer.
 - Follow the prompts to take the quiz and keep an eye on that timer.
 Good luck!

 ## Preview Image